particle-iot/docs/src/content/getting-started/setup/wifi-setup.md

 npm install --global eas-cli
 ```

-If you are going to be using cloud builds, you should also install the **Expo Go** mobile app.
+If you are going to be using cloud builds, you should also install the **Expo Go** mobile app on your iOS and Android devices.

 ### iOS development app - react native